 Days 6 & 7: Lugano & Morcote

-On the morning of Day 7, drive to the town of Morcote, 11km (7 miles) south of Lugano.
-We consider this the most idyllic in the Ticino.
-You can also reach it by a summer boat.
-Spend at least 2 hours exploring this village and plan on an early lunch at one of its fine restaurants.
-In the afternoon, head back to Lugano where you can go shopping for Ticino crafts or participate in one of a dozen or so summer activities -- golf, tennis, boating, sailing, swimming, water-skiing, or windsurfing.
-From Lugano you can make connections the following morning for a long trip back home or else another destination in Switzerland or Europe.
+On the morning of Day 7, take the ferry or bus to the town of Morcote, 11km (7 miles) south of Lugano.
+Spend at least 2 hours exploring this idyllic village and plan on an early lunch at one of its restaurants.
+In the afternoon, head back to Lugano, where you can go shopping on the chichi Via Nassa, see what’s on at the LAC museum, or rent a vintage-looking red paddleboat and head out onto the water.
+From Lugano, you can make connections for a long trip back home or to your next destination.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.